jbaehne/data-engineering-exercise/README-APPROACH.md

 The code, configs, etc are all encapsulated into a Docker container.

-Build the image:        `docker built . -t challenge-image`
+Build the image:        `docker build . -t challenge-image`

 Run the container:       `docker run -it -t challenge-image bash`